Imagine yourself in the following negotiation scenarios and attempting to make a good deal:

 In another experiment, participants in the role of seller who were asked to imagine having a strong BATNA before negotiating to sell a Starbucks mug face-to- face with participants in the role of buyer made more aggressive first offers and sold their mug for significantly more than did sellers who weren’t asked to imagine having a good alternative.
 They performed almost as well as those who actually did have a strong alternative.

 Overall, the results of Schaerer and his team’s experiments imply that thinking about the BATNA we’d like to have may inspire us to ask for more and get better results.
 The study leads to the interesting conclusion that in negotiation, positive beliefs—even if they’re not rooted in reality—can make us more ambitious and successful.
 There are a couple of caveats, however.
-First, when negotiators who imagine a strong alternative don’t make the first offer, they don’t benefit from this strategy, apparently because they become anchored by the other side’s first offer and become distracted by their high aspirations.
+First, when negotiators who imagine a strong alternative don’t make the first offer, they often don’t make a good deal with this strategy, apparently because they become anchored by the other side’s first offer and become distracted by their high aspirations.
 Second, when negotiators are very far apart on price, imagining a healthy BATNA can make you overly ambitious and bring about an impasse when a satisfactory deal was possible.